Timezone Handling for Developers: UTC, DST, and Common Bugs

 MySQL / MariaDB

--- Insert UTC explicitly
+-- Best Practice for MySQL: Insert UTC explicitly into DATETIME

 INSERT INTO events (created_at) VALUES (UTC_TIMESTAMP());

--- Convert to user timezone on read
+-- Convert to user timezone using CONVERT_TZ on read (requires tzinfo populated)

 SELECT CONVERT_TZ(created_at, 'UTC', 'America/New_York') AS local_time FROM events;

-Server and Application Configuration
+Server and Infrastructure Configuration

-# Set system timezone on Linux
+# Set system timezone on Ubuntu/Debian

 sudo timedatectl set-timezone UTC